milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 *His grandparents both bow their heads to express their thanks, and the family heads off to enjoy the waterfall on their own.*

-*After saying goodbye, I head back on the trail, deciding I should go back to Izumi and tell him about my new discovery.*
+*After waving goodbye to the kid, I head back on the trail, deciding I should go back to Izumi and tell him about my new discovery.*

 *Upon my return, I notice the sun peeking through the clouds, casting a bright glow over the park.
 The air has grown noticeably warmer since we arrived, adding to the pleasant atmosphere.*